clonq/jmd/README.md

 }
 ```
 ##### PATH
-The `path` option is useful when the data collection for which we want to extract the schema is not at the root of the JSON document.
+The `path` option is useful when the data collection for which we want the schema to be extracted is not at the root of the JSON document.
 For example:

 ```
 {